Updated for 2020-2021:

-Time allowed: The presentation can be up to 7 minutes, followed by a question and answer period of 5-8 minutes.
+- Time allowed: The video presentation can be up to 7 minutes.

-For more on the City Presentation, download the Program Handbook from the Resource section.
+For more details on the City Presentation, download the Program Handbook from the Resource section.